The TFile Object (5 min)

 2. Select Record Triggered Flow and click Create.

-3. Select TFile as the Object, this means that the creation of a TFile record is the trigger.
-You can also create any condition using Salesforce Objects.
+3. Select TFile as the Object; creating a TFile record is the trigger.
+You can also make any condition using Salesforce Objects.
 For example, only Files in the Accounts object must trigger this flow.

 Now, you can insert a File Action Node.